Mortichar/semi-modify-game-speed/README.md

 * Melvor TimeRemaining script graciously provided by Breindahl & co.
     * Calculates estimated time to completion of your currently selected craft/production skill item, displaying in-menu
     * Also has a task-done alert, when a production skill completes all items and can't continue, a Task Complete alert will make an audible ding.
-* AutoReplant
-    * Automatically harvests and then replants the same crop, buying and using compost as needed, using seeds from your bank.
-Be sure you have enough seeds!
-    * Automatically adds Weird Gloop if you have any in the bank as of Melvor v0.14!
-Prioritizes gloop over compost.
-Will not buy gloop
-    * If not in combat, equips Farming Cape/Signet Ring/Bob's Rake if you have them before harvesting and replanting
 * AutoBonfire: continuously starts bonfires for you when you have a type of wood selected in Firemaking
 * AutoCook: cycles through fish and cooks them all
 * AutoMine